Interview with Petra Wolkenstein, our negotiation expert from Konsultori

 Negotiation for me brings clarity about how people interact with each other, and what is important to everyone, and at the same time has the potential to create a win-win.

-Question 2: Trying to reach an agreement through negotiations is part of everyday business.
-As a negotiation expert, what do you think: Is negotiation a skill one can develop or an ability?
+Trying to reach an agreement through negotiations is part of everyday business.
+As a negotiation expert, what do you think: is negotiation a skill one can develop or an ability?

 I think there are no born bad negotiators.
 It’s just a matter of training the skill and working with the methodology like the interest-based negotiation technique.
 Negotiation sometimes is regarded as something mystical that needs to be de-mystified.